// From cortical circuit organization to the neural basis of persistent behavior — // our lab pursues fundamental questions in systems neuroscience.

 // From collection to sequencing workflow

-Awake behaving mouse paradigms, persistent licking tasks, wheel running, sensory discrimination, and seizure monitoring during sleep.
+Awake behaving mouse paradigms, persistent licking tasks, wheel running, sensory discrimination, trace eyeblink conditioning, and seizure monitoring during sleep.

 AAVretro viral tracing, rabies-based monosynaptic tracing, anterograde and retrograde labeling of long-range projection neurons.